Shih Tzu – Dandruff – Symptoms, Treatment & Cures

 - Improves energy levels.

-A great choice of coconut oil for your Shih Tzu is the Zesty Paws Organic Coconut Oil.
-It’s derived from 100% certified organic coconut oil and contain a healthy, clean source of vitamins and fatty acids.
+A great choice of coconut oil for your Shih Tzu is Vivanaturals Organic Virgin Coconut Oil.
+It’s derived from 100% certified organic coconut oil and contains a healthy, clean source of vitamins and fatty acids.
 It will help promote healthy skin and coat, benefit digestion, and help boost your dog’s immune system.